florianamoser/splicer/documentation/splicer-animator.md

 **splicer-animator** is the splicer control script.
-It is used to control the precise movement of the sample infront of the camera lens of splicer.
-The script is used inside Blender to convert a frame animation inside blender to a machine readable gcode file to animate splicer.
+Use it to control the precise movement of the sample.
+The script is running in Blender to convert a frame animation to machine readable gcode file on splicer.

 [Click here for current release of the splicer-animator](https://github.com/florianamoser/splicer/tree/main/software/animator)